sleeptoken/zettelkasten/Remote Thought/Apache Velocity 1.7 SSTI.md

 in the challenge description we find a `pom.xml`, This is an XML file containing a list of dependencies, plugins, etc. that the server uses.

 I find out that the last dependency on this list — Apache Velocity Engine 1.7 — is affected by [CVE-2020–13936](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-13936).
-This makes the web application vulnerable to **server side template injection** [[SSTI]].
+This makes the web application vulnerable to **server side template injection** [[Server-side template injection (SSTI)]].

 Since we are dealing with an Apache web server.
 By default, you can view web configurations in the `/etc/apache2/sites-enabled/000-default.conf`